climate scienceseasonal

 How La Niña Is Different

 La Niña is different, but not simply opposite in every Bay Area winter.
-A classic La Niña pattern shifts the Pacific storm track north, favoring the Pacific Northwest and often leaving central and southern California drier.
+A classic La Niña pattern shifts the Pacific storm track north toward the Pacific Northwest and often leaves central and southern California drier.
 The Bay Area sits near the transition zone, so its signal is messier: many La Niña winters are dry, but some still deliver major atmospheric rivers when the jet stream lines up over Northern California.
 During the extended La Niña period from 2020 to 2022, California experienced severe multi-year drought, with reservoir storage dropping to crisis levels and statewide water conservation measures returning.
 But the very wet 2022-23 winter unfolded while La Niña was still lingering, which is another reminder that ENSO is only one ingredient in California storm seasons.

 When La Niña contributes to a drier winter and spring, the weather can feel sunnier and warmer earlier in the year, especially inland.
 That can make spring and fall outdoor weather pleasant, but it also means less soil moisture entering the dry season.
 The tradeoff is important: pleasant shoulder-season weather and drought risk can come from the same dry pattern.